vinicius-n4/vinicius-n4/README.md

 ### Hello everyone!
 I'm a software developer with three years of experience.
 In 2020, I decided to change my career to be a backend developer.
-Currently, I'm part of a development team that uses Golang and GCP infrastructure to develop a Liveness API platform.
+Currently, I'm part of a development team that uses Golang and GCP infrastructure to develop an API platform.

 ##
 ### Stats